IOT-DSA/dists/changelogs/dglux_server.md

 ## 567

-- Add a `Start All Link`' action that will start all links that are enabled if they are not already started.
+- Add a `Start All Link` action that will start all links that are enabled if they are not already started.

 ## 566